jorinvo/me/content/post/use-go-channels-to-build-a-crawler.md

 date: 2017-10-11T13:38:24+02:00
 ---

+Learn how to use channels to model your data flow by building a web crawler in Go.<!--more-->

 The other day I built a crawler that checks links on your website to see if there are any links that you can update from HTTP to HTTPS.
 You can find it at [qvl.io/httpsyet](https://qvl.io/httpsyet).

-I came up with an implementation that abstracts the coordination using channels and I would like to share it in this article.<!--more-->
+I came up with an implementation that abstracts the coordination using channels and I would like to share it in this article.

 Let's start with the requirements: